The Return of Thalia Plates: The Titan’s Curse Word

 I pulled out a hundred bucks, and slid it across the table.
 He pocketed it.

 “Privacy.
 Policy.
 Also thank you, I don’t get that many tips.”
-He said.
+He said, snatching the money.

 I wanted to strangle that little twerp.